Operates 24 hours a day, seven days a week providing care for the acutely ill and injured.

-The Emergency Department is located on Scenic Drive, Nowra (beside the main hospital entrance).
+It is located on Scenic Drive, Nowra, beside the main hospital entrance.
 There is a drop off area outside the Department.

-After hours access to Emergency Department can be gained by using the intercom.
+Afterhours access to the Department can be gained by using the intercom.

 The Emergency Department reviews its activities regularly as a part of Illawarra and Shoalhaven Local Health District’s commitment to providing quality care and in keeping with recognised healthcare standards, practices and ethics.

 It is common for people faced with an injury or illness to wonder if their condition really is an emergency or not.

 An emergency can be described as an acute or serious illness or injury that may lead to severe complications if not treated quickly.

 Patients requiring urgent attention will always be seen first.

 Treatment in the Emergency Department is based on clinical need, and not when you arrive, your financial situation, or whether you have health insurance.